Inge Banemann’s prayer book

 “Inge Banemann was around 10 years old when she was deported with her 2 or 3 year older brother, her parents and other Jewish families from Goppingen.
 Pauline Barthel told me back then that the Jewish children were separated from their parents on the platform, resulting in much crying and screaming. (…)

-My brother was a foreman at Schuler and although it was strictly forbidden, he had secretly taken a little book from the pile of items in the boiler house that were to be burned and shown it to me.
+My brother was a foreman at Schuler and although it was strictly forbidden, he had secretly taken a little book from the pile of items in the boiler house that were to be burned and showed it to me.
 When I told him that I had known the little Banemann girl since the days her mother took her out in her pram, he gave me the little book.

 I have had it in my air raid bag all these years, hoping Inge would come back one day and I could return it to her.
 I asked here and there, but only ever heard that the children and their parents had been murdered.